The FOOTBAR Walker is a Class I Medical Device.

 Good news – many health insurance companies now reimburse the FOOTBAR Walker such as Medicare Advantage, United Healthcare, Blue Cross / Blue Shield, Aetna, Anthem, Cigna, Humana and many others.
 Whether your insurance company will reimburse your FOOTBAR Walker purchase depends on your company and your plan.
 We’ve tried to simplify the process so you can determine if your FOOTBAR Walker purchase will be reimbursed.

-As of June 16, 2022 Medicare & Medicaid assigned 3 HCPCS codes to the FOOTBAR Walker.
-You will need to follow the instructions given for having your doctor or medical professional fill out the CMN and STEADI forms above.
+As of June 16, 2022 Medicare & Medicaid assigned HCPCS codes to the FOOTBAR Walker.
+It may be covered but you will need to follow the instructions given for having your doctor or medical professional fill out the CMN and STEADI forms above.
 It’s advised that you also provide the CMS HCPCS Billing letter above with the specific codes assigned with your claim.

 In 2018, the Centers for Medicare & Medicaid Services (CMS) expanded its definition of “primary health-related” benefits that private insurance companies are allowed to include in their Medicare Advantage plan offerings.